 Since I’ve spent most of my adult life writing, both for myself and others, I’m accustomed to finding just the right words to explain the situation—putting things into context.
-I am familiar with the process of research, making sure that even if I’m only expanding on features, benefits, and details of the services I’m promoting, what I’m saying is true.

 However, today, as we all live through a global crisis, that is both personal and abstract at the same time, I like many others, find myself in a holding pattern.
 Daily life seems altered beyond recognition.
 Empty skies.
 Empty roads.
 Empty wallets.
 Empty feelings that life is passing us by.
 There are no words to fully explain the totality.